pmeeny/CI-MS2-BicepMusicFanSite/README.md

 ## Scope
 ### User Stories Potential or Existing Customer
 The user stories for the website user(a potential or existing customer) are described as follows:
-As a website user the navigation bar is displayed on the Index, About, Events and Quiz pages for easy navigation As a website user I can access the djs spotify, facebook, twitter and instagram pages via a link As a website user I can sign-up the the BICEP mailing list As a website user I can view track listing, album cover and album information about Biceps two albums
+As a website user the navigation bar is displayed on the Index, About, Events and Quiz pages for easy navigation with a logo As a website user I can access the djs spotify, facebook, twitter and instagram pages via a link As a website user I can sign-up the the BICEP mailing list As a website user I can view track listing, album cover and album information about Biceps two albums